Lebanon: Middle Ages

-Ottoman Lebanon
+Ottoman rule

-During this period Lebanon was divided into several provinces: Northern and Southern Mount Lebanon, Tripoli, Baalbek and Beqaa Valley, and Jabal Amel.In southern Mount Lebanon in 1590, Fakhr-al-Din II became the successor to Korkmaz.
-He soon established his authority as paramount prince of the Druze in the Shouf area of Mount Lebanon.
-Eventually, Fakhr-al-Din II was appointed Sanjakbey (Governor) of several Ottoman sub-provinces, with responsibility for tax-gathering.
-He extended his control over a substantial part of Mount Lebanon and its coastal area, even building a fort as far inland as Palmyra.
-This over-reaching eventually became too much for Ottoman Sultan Murad IV, who sent a punitive expedition to capture him in 1633.
-He was taken to Istanbul, kept in prison for two years and then executed along with one of his sons in April 1635.
-Surviving members of Fakhr al-Din's family ruled a reduced area under closer Ottoman control until the end of the 17th century.
+In 1516, Lebanon became part of the Ottoman Empire, with governance administered indirectly through local emirs.
+Lebanon's area was organized into provinces: Northern and Southern Mount Lebanon, Tripoli, Baalbek and Beqaa Valley, and Jabal Amil.

+In 1590, Druze tribal leader Fakhr al-Din II succeeded Korkmaz in southern Mount Lebanon and quickly asserted his authority as the paramount emir of the Druze in the Shouf region.
+Eventually, he was appointed Sanjak-bey, overseeing various Ottoman sub-provinces and tax collection.
+Expanding his influence extensively, he even constructed a fort in Palmyra.

+This expansion raised concerns for Ottoman Sultan Murad IV, leading to a punitive expedition in 1633.
+Fakhr al-Din II was captured, imprisoned for two years, and subsequently executed in April 1635, along with one of his sons.
+Surviving members of his family continued to govern a reduced area under closer Ottoman supervision until the late 17th century.
 On the death of the last Maan emir, various members of the Shihab clan ruled Mount Lebanon until 1830.

-The relationship between the Druze and Christians in Lebanon has been characterized by harmony and peaceful coexistence, with amicable relations between the two groups prevailing throughout history, with the exception of some periods, including 1860 Mount Lebanon civil war; Approximately 10,000 Christians were killed by the Druzes during inter-communal violence in 1860.
+While the history of Druze-Christian relations in Lebanon has generally been marked by harmony and peaceful coexistence, there were occasional periods of tension, notably during the 1860 Mount Lebanon civil war, during which around 10,000 Christians were killed by the Druze.
 Shortly afterwards, the Emirate of Mount Lebanon, which lasted about 400 years, was replaced by the Mount Lebanon Mutasarrifate, as a result of a European-Ottoman treaty called the Règlement Organique.
 The Mount Lebanon Mutasarrifate (1861–1918, متصرفية جبل لبنان; Cebel-i Lübnan Mutasarrıflığı) was one of the Ottoman Empire's subdivisions following the Tanzimat reform.
 After 1861 there existed an autonomous Mount Lebanon with a Christian mutasarrıf, which had been created as a homeland for the Maronites under European diplomatic pressure following the 1860 massacres.
 The Maronite Catholics and the Druze founded modern Lebanon in the early eighteenth century, through the ruling and social system known as the "Maronite-Druze dualism" in Mount Lebanon Mutasarrifate.

 The Baalbek and Beqaa Valley and Jabal Amel was ruled intermittently by various Shia feudal families, especially the Al Ali Alsagheer in Jabal Amel that remained in power until 1865 when Ottomans took direct ruling of the region.
 Youssef Bey Karam, a Lebanese nationalist played an influential role in Lebanon's independence during this era.

-Around 100,000 people in Beirut and Mount Lebanon died of starvation during World War I.
+Lebanon experienced profound devastation in the First World War when the Ottoman army assumed direct control, disrupting supplies and confiscating animals, ultimately leading to a severe famine.
+During the war, approximately 100,000 people in Beirut and Mount Lebanon died due to starvation.